DOkwufulueze/date-selection-manager/README.md

 Date: 13/02/2016

-This manager takes care of date entries via select elements.
+This package takes care of date entries via select elements.
 It prevents the entry of invalid dates like February 30, June 31, or February 29 on a non-leap year.

 ![date-selection-manager](/images/date-selection-manager.png)